giorgiagandolfi/DNA-RNA_Dynamics/report.md

 d_mean_of_M_wtset <- density(mean_of_M_wtset)
 d_mean_of_M_dsset <- density(mean_of_M_dsset)
 ```
-Beta values and M values can be plotted both separately and in overlapping graphs.
+Beta values and M values can be plotted both separately and in overlapping plots, to better estimate possible differences.

 ```
 #single plots